ozguryazilimas/wp-postane/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 7.15.1: January 27, 2021 =
+- Fix: Our cross-domain option for the gtag.js tracking code was causing an issue.

 = 7.15.0: January 21, 2021 =
 - New: Upgrade to the Global Site Tag (gtag.js) tracking code without having to worry about your existing events or integrations using analytics.js code.
 In this version you can manually opt-in to the gtag.js tracking code that will be the standard in a future release.
 - Fix: Improved compatibility for older PHP versions with our Popular Posts feature.